RAM EXPANSION UNITS FROM COMMODORE DESIGNED FOR COMMODORE 128

 The REUs provide additional RAM for the C128.
 Three types of REUs have been produced by Commodore.
 These are the 1700, 1764 and 1750 with 128, 256 and 512 KBytes built in RAM.
 However they can be extended up to several MBytes.

-not be addressed directly by the C128 with it's 16-bit address space.
+The external memory can not be addressed directly by the C128 with it's 16-bit address space.
 It has to be transferred from an to the main memory of the C128.
 For that purpose there is a built in RAM Expansion Controller (REC) which transfers memory between the C128 and the REU using Direct Memory Access (DMA).
 It can also be used for other purposes.

 RAM Expansion Controller (REC) Registers

-$DF00 and $DF0A when a REU is connected through the expansion port of the C128.
+The REC is programmed by accessing it's registers, that appear memory mapped in the I/O-area between $DF00 and $DF0A when a REU is connected through the expansion port of the C128.
 They can be read and written to like VIC-IIe and SID-registers.

 $DF00: STATUS REGISTER